REditorSupport/vscode-R/sess/README.md

 }
 ```

-## 7. Hook Registration and Options
+## 7. Hook Registration and Cleanup

 After the IPC connection succeeds, `connect()` starts the same VS Code runtime
 integration managed by `register_hooks()`.
 If polling or writing detects that the